Pedelec: Range

-Generally the range with motor support is between 7 km for a constant rise and up to 70 km.
-At medium power addition, it is about 20 to 50 km.
-On some models, by default two successive switchable batteries are housed in luggage bags, here is the range specified at medium power addition of 100 km.
+Generally the maximum range of a pedelec trip is of the same order as that of a similar unmotorized cycle and thus mainly dependant on the trip conditions and the human rider.
+The maximum range while using the motor depends in addition on the battery capacity, the speed and the degree of motor assistance chosen.
+As a pedelec cannot be used without some human power input, its range is likely to be somewhat higher than an e-bike used without pedalling.

-A conventional battery (36 V / 7 Ah) (1.9 to 5.1 kg mass in a pedelec) has an energy content of around 250 Wh (1 kg of gasoline has about 11,500 Wh).
-The conversion of electrical energy into mechanical work is done with some loss of energy due to the generation of heat.
-Typically, incurred losses are around 25 percent, depending on the efficiency of the motor and the motor controller.
-Thus, a pedelec with a 70 kg rider (total mass of ~100 kg) can be calculated to go about 5.6 kilometres on a 10% grade at 25 km/h on battery power alone (assuming Frontal area = 0.4 meter-squared, Drag coefficient = 0.7, Altitude = 100m, Wind speed = 10 km/h and Rolling resistance coefficient = 0.007).
+A pedelec with a 70 kg rider (total mass of ≈100 kg) can be calculated to go about 5.6 kilometres on a 10% grade at 25 km/h on battery power alone (assuming frontal area = 0.4 meter-squared, drag coefficient = 0.7, altitude = 100m, wind speed = 10 km/h (2.8 m/s) and rolling resistance coefficient = 0.007).
 Depending on the assistance of the rider (which is required on a pedelec), a proportionally greater range is possible.

 Safety

 Safety issues are a concern in relatively flat areas, but are more pronounced in the hills.
 Hilly areas provide changing conditions; this poses the possibility of encountering more critical situations and thus more accidents may occur.
 Cars may need to overtake pedelecs at higher speeds than cars would overtake regular bikes, and this may result in more accidents with serious consequences for both cyclists and drivers.
 For drivers and pedestrians, it may be difficult to estimate how fast a cyclist is moving.
-Also, an elderly on a pedelec may ride much faster than previously possible.
-Risky situations can also arise at exits and junctions.
+Also, an elderly person may ride much faster on a pedelec than previously possible.
+Risky situations can also arise at road exits and junctions.
 To illustrate the consequences of such critical situations, the German Insurers Accident Research (UDV) has conducted a research project with road tests, performance tests and crash tests for pedelecs.

 On the other hand, many pedelec (and e-bike) users report that they can ride more defensively with the auxiliary electric drive assisting them; unlike traditional bicyclists that tend to be averse to braking since this incurs effort to accelerate again, a pedelec rider can brake and then accelerate back to a normal speed with much less effort.
 The Bavarian accident statistics for the first half of 2012 lists 6,186 accidents involving bicycles, of which 76 are e-bikes and notes that the accident risk of e-bikes is not higher than for other bicycles.

 The use of S-Pedelecs involves an additional risk.
 Not only do they achieve a higher average speed, but a higher top speed (usually 45 km/h) and can also expect a higher annual mileage.